Best Golf Shoes in 2025: We’ve tested the top spiked and spikeless models to find the right pair for you

 Crafted meticulously with premium materials, it offers an enhanced fit and uncompromising performance for golfers navigating uneven terrain or executing precision shots.
 Available in laced and BOA versions, it caters to diverse preferences and styles.
 Engineered for optimal performance, it's INSITE 2.0 Sockliner and Internal 360WRAP ensure precise fit and stability throughout the swing.

 The Torsion Bridge and Jet Boost cushioning provide stability and comfort, while the Replaceable Thintech 7-spike outsole offers superior traction on any terrain.
 With features like a 'T-Shape' suede microfiber heel and waterproof leather upper, it's built to withstand diverse conditions without compromising style or performance.
-The Tour360 24 sets a new standard in golf footwear, blending style with substance for discerning golfers seeking unrivalled performance and comfort.
+The Tour360 24, for me, sets a new standard in golf footwear, blending style with substance for discerning golfers seeking unrivalled performance and comfort.

 Pros